 Fish can be brought to the live fish weigh-in station at any time between the hours of 2:00pm to 5:00pm on Friday, 10:00am to 5:00pm on Saturday, and 10:00am to 12:00pm on Sunday at the Pine Beach Hotel.
 The live fish must remain alive for 30 minutes in the Official recovery tank to qualify for official entry into the event.

-Anyone not in the queue at the final weigh-in with a fish to be weighed at by 5pm Friday and Saturday and 1pm Sunday will be deemed ineligible to “weigh-in” and therefore outside the Official Finish Time.
+Anyone not in the queue at the final weigh-in with a fish to be weighed at by 5pm Friday and Saturday and have to be in line by 12pm Sunday will be deemed ineligible to “weigh-in” and therefore outside the Official Finish Time.
 Competitors must present an Official 2019 Electronic Ticket at weigh-ins.

 Junior competitors must catch the fish and retrieve the fish to the boat or shore themselves.
 A parent can help lift the fish into the boat.
 Junior competitors must be able to hold the rod and retrieve the fish by themselves and be able to lift their fish at the weigh-in station to be eligible, inability to do so will be deemed that the junior competitor did not catch the fish and will not be allowed to weigh it in.